ricardojmendez/morat-agents/README.md

 bun run dev --watch
 ```

-It expects the morat reference API to be running locally on port 3000.
+It expects the [Morat reference API](https://github.com/Numergent/morat-reference) to be running locally on port 3000.